adir1/adir1hugo/content/posts/2024-swimming-in-dark-pools/index.md

 4. People get invested into seeing stories to conclusion - this is both Useful for content producers and a possible trap.
 One solution for expensive productions is to make a single-story movie (perhaps with underlaying hints for a bigger "conspiracy"), and if successful make additional movies in the same Universe/Series.
 5. Consider the cost from the get-go - I am sure productions get green-light based on some sort of statitical analysis for how many subscribers like similar content and thus potential viewers.
 But how accurate is this - if director isn't the same, or actors differ, it can have huge impact on seemingly similar script.
 And what about Potential subscribers - surely Netflix needs to entice people who look at the catalog today and say "nothing interesting for me here"...

+In a recent Interview for Bloomberg, Netflix new co-CEOs made a bold statement that "[they never cancel a successful show](https://www.forbes.com/sites/paultassi/2023/01/24/netflix-says-it-has-never-cancelled-a-successful-show/)".
+This statement quickly catapulted to the top of the news by itself, simply because most of Netflix subscribers vehemently disagree with it!
+In
 ![Netflix Viewers In Pain](people_crying_for_netflix_cancellations.png)

 ## Some related links to explore